 Gino Bartali, born in Florence in 1914, was a champion road cyclist who won the Italian Giro d'Italia multi-stage race three times (in 1936, 1937 and 1946) and the Tour de France twice (in 1938 and 1948).
 Due to his remarkable sportive accomplishments, he became a most popular and widely admired national hero.

 Bartali was a devout Catholic.
 According to his son, Andrea Bartali, Archbishop Elia Angelo Dalla Costa (recognized as Righteous Among the Nations in 2012) had married his parents and maintained a close relationship to their father.
-Consequently, following the German occupation of Italy in September 1943, Bartali, who was a courier for the resistance, came to play an important role in the rescue of Jews through the network initiated by Dalla Costa and Rabbi Nathan Cassuto.
-Bartali, who was known to cover large distances with his bicycle for training purposes, transferred forged documents that were hidden in the handlebar and seat of his bicycle from one place to another.
+Consequently, following the German occupation of Italy in September 1943, Bartali, who was a courier for the resistance, came to play an important role in the rescue of Jews through the network initiated by Rabbi Nathan Cassuto who was then joined by Dalla Costa.
+Bartali, who was known to cover large distances with his bicycle for training purposes, transferred forged documents from one place to another.
 His activity spanned a wide area.
 He also distributed forged documents that were produced by the Assisi network, another rescue operation initiated by Church people in that town.
 When Bartali was stopped and searched, he specifically asked that his bicycle not be touched since the different parts were very carefully calibrated to achieve maximum speed.